Corvel-DCOps/Corvel.DCOps.Core/docs/Get-DCOpsCredential.md

 # Get-DCOpsCredential

 ## SYNOPSIS
-Retrieves shared credentials from the DCOps Server.
+Retrieves shared credentials from the DCOps Host.

 ## SYNTAX

 ```
 Get-DCOpsCredential [[-HostName] <String>] [[-UserName] <String>] [[-Description] <String>]
- [[-DCOpServer] <String>] [<CommonParameters>]
+ [[-DCOpHost] <String>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Retrieves shared credentials from the DCOps Server corresponding to the filter criteria define by the HostName, UserName and Description parameters.
+Retrieves shared credentials from the DCOps Host corresponding to the filter criteria define by the HostName, UserName and Description parameters.
 All three parameters support wildcards.
 If no criteria is specified, all shared credentials are returned.
 If no matches are found, Null is returned.
-If DCOpsServer is not specified, the default from the 'dcopserver' local setting. is used.
+If DCOpsHost is not specified, the default from the 'dcopshost' local setting. is used.

 ## EXAMPLES